Jeff Wootton: Other collaborations

-At the age of 22, Wootton was recruited by Oasis frontman Liam Gallagher to perform in his solo band after the break-up of Oasis.
+At the age of 22, Wootton was recruited by Oasis frontman Liam Gallagher to perform in Beady Eye after the break-up of Oasis.
 He joined them on stage for the 2012 Summer Olympics closing ceremony, performing "Wonderwall" with the band.
 In 2013 after a world tour and playing on their second album, he left to pursue his own musical project.

 In 2013 Wootton joined Damon Albarn, Brian Eno, Nick Zinner and several other musicians and producers on a trip to Mali, in West Africa to record an album as part of Africa Express.

 On 24 November 2014, Wootton along with composer Andre de Ridder, Brian Eno and Damon Albarn released a 41-minute African version of Terry Riley's iconic 1964 minimalist piece "In C", with local Mali musicians through Transgressive Records.
 It was featured in Rolling Stone's '20 Best Avant Albums of 2014' They premiered it live at the Tate Modern in London.

 In 2014, he joined Damon Albarn in The Heavy Seas.
 On 15–16 November 2014, Damon Albarn & The Heavy Seas' performances at The Royal Albert Hall were recorded to be edited into a live album.
 The project was released as a two-disc album called Live at the De De De Der.

 In 2015, he appeared in Noel Gallagher's music video for "Ballad of the Mighty I" which was released on 12 January 2015, and joined him for a TV performance of the song "Riverman" on the Channel 4 programme, Chatty Man.

 In January 2016, he contributed guitars on Massive Attack's Ritual Spirit album featuring Roots Manuva and Young Fathers.

 In mid May 2017, it was revealed that Wootton had formed a collective with ex-Klaxons member Jamie Reynolds, New York rapper Young Lazarus, drummer Jay Sharrock and DJ Twiggy Garcia called YOTA : Youth of the Apocalypse.